Cases We Handle

 All parties that are involved in an accident have a duty to cooperate with their own insurance companies.
 The situation is more difficult when dealing with opposing insurance companies.
 Insurance companies often hire skilled insurance adjusters or lawyer who may ask questions in a way that may confuse you or make you answer in a way that will hurt your claim.
-It is best to speak with a Chicago personal injury attorney before speaking with any insurance company representative so they may guide you through the negotiation process.
+It is best to speak with a Chicago personal injury lawyer before speaking with any insurance company representative so they may guide you through the negotiation process.

-If the opposing party’s insurance company contacts you directly and wants you to answer questions, politely decline and give them the number of your Chicago personal injury attorney.
+If the opposing party’s insurance company contacts you directly and wants you to answer questions, politely decline and give them the number of your Chicago personal injury lawyer.
 You are under no obligation to speak with the opposing party’s insurance company.

 What is the Statute of Limitations In Chicago Personal Injury Cases?

 Statutes of limitations apply both to civil and criminal actions and are designed to prevent people from bringing claims when all the evidence has been lost or witnesses have died or do not remember the accident details because of passage of time.
 Statutes of limitations are laws that set a time limit in which a plaintiff must file a claim or be barred from doing so.
 You should consult with an attorney to confirm the applicable statute of limitation or deadline applicable to your case.

 In general, the statute of limitation for a personal injury claim in Illinois is within two years of the date of the accident or it will be barred.
 However, if the plaintiff is under the age of 18, they have two years after they turn 18 to file a personal injury claim.